restatedev/sdk-java/README.md

 * `restateInvocationId`: Invocation identifier, to be used in Restate observability tools.
 See https://docs.restate.dev/operate/invocation#invocation-identifier.
 * `restateInvocationStatus`: Invocation status, can be `WAITING_START`, `REPLAYING`, `PROCESSING`, `CLOSED`.

+The dependencies `sdk-java-http`, `sdk-java-lambda`, `sdk-kotlin-http` and `sdk-kotlin-lambda` bring in `log4j-core` by default, but you can easily exclude/override that if you need to.

 When assembling fat-jars, make sure to enable merging META-INF/services files.
 For more info, see https://github.com/apache/logging-log4j2/issues/2099.

 #### Tracing with OpenTelemetry

-The SDK can generate additional tracing information on top of what Restate already publishes.
-See https://docs.restate.dev/operate/monitoring/tracing to configure Restate tracing.

-You can the additional SDK tracing information by configuring the `OpenTelemetry` in the `RestateHttpEndpointBuilder`/`LambdaRestateServer`.
+The SDK automatically propagates the OpenTelemetry `Context` from the `restate-server` into your handler.
+You can use that to create custom spans.

+To configure the `OpenTelemetry` that should be used by the SDK to publish traces, configure it in the `Endpoint.Builder` object.

 For example, to set up tracing using environment variables, add the following modules to your dependencies: